 Sadly, the recent emasculation of the Migratory Bird Treaty Act does not serve the cause of conservation.
 Litigation is underway concerning the interpretation and enforcement of the MBTA, and more will likely follow in the years ahead.
 New legislation may be passed and rules promulgated, but the recent action by the Department of the Interior reduces our conservation work to one of combat and conflict, rather than cooperation.

 I am inspired by George Shiras III and all those who help us understand, strengthen, or repair our relationship with nature.
 We are the the fortunate ones who are able to spend time in nature, and use our talents to share our experiences with others.
 Most importantly, like Shiras, we must use the unique opportunities presented to us to help us all build a sustainable relationship with nature.

-The American Bird Conservancy is seeking passage of new legislation, the Migratory Bird Protection Act, to institute a permitting system and strengthen the Migratory Bird Treaty Act.
-You can alert your member of Congress to the legislation by going here.
 You can learn more here about migratory birds in the Great Lakes, and find good preserves for birding from The Nature Conservancy.